 You can reverse a previously made credit balance adjustment, by creating another credit balance adjustment to counter the effect of the previous adjustment, even in a closed accounting period.

 This feature is in Limited Availability.
 We are actively soliciting feedback from a small set of early adopters before releasing as generally available.

-You can reverse a past credit balance adjustment even if the the accounting period is closed.
+You can reverse a past credit balance adjustment even if the accounting period is closed.

 For example, you have an invoice with open balance of $100.
-By accident, you apply $30.00 from the credit balance, making the new balance $70.00.
-You realize your mistake and reverse the amount, by transferring $10 to the credit balance, making the new invoice balance $80.00.
+You accidentally apply $30.00 from the credit balance, making the new balance $70.00.
+You realize your mistake and reverse the amount by transferring $10 to the credit balance, making the new invoice balance $80.00.

-Consider the following prior to reversing a credit balance adjustment:
+Consider the following before reversing a credit balance adjustment:

 Perform the following steps to reverse a past credit balance:

-You can see the credit balance activity by clicking on the Credit Balance tab under Transactions.
+Open the customer account detail page and scroll down to the Transactions section.
+You can see the credit balance activity on the Credit Balance tab.